DigitalScriptorium/ds-open-refine/instructions/merge-new-data.md

 3. Select `TRUE` for applied facet to `structured_value` column
 4. On the `structured_value_add` column, facet by selecting `Facet -> Customized facets -> Facet by blank`
 5. Select `FALSE` for applied facet to `structured_value_add` column
-6. `Export -> Comma separated value` file from OpenRefine
+6. `Export -> Comma-separated value` file from OpenRefine to local machine

 ### Integrating new values from enriched data with data dictionaries